rl-institut/multi-vector-simulator/docs/Model_Equations.rst

 DC Electricity Bus Equation
 ###########################

+This is an example of a DC bus with a battery, PV and a bi-directional inverter.

 .. math::
         E_{pv}(t) + E_{bat,out}(t) \cdot \eta_{bat,out} + E_{rec}(t) \cdot \eta_{rec} - E_{inv}(t) - E_{bat,in} - E_{ex}(t) = 0 \qquad  \forall t